 There is ample storage capacity on-site at both the Port of Wilmington and Port of Morehead City.
 Between the two ports, there are more than 2 million square feet of prime covered and sprinklered cargo storage space, 130+ paved acres and 34 acres of improved open storage area, plus more than 335 additional acres available for development.
 As North Carolina Ports get bigger, the world gets smaller.

 With the ability to plug in 300+ refrigerated containers—and plans to more than triple that number as we expand our container terminal—the Port of Wilmington, we’re an ideal choice for cargo such as proteins, vegetables, fruit, fish or other commodities.
-Wilmington is also a member of Phase One and Two of the U.S. Department of Agriculture’s Southeast In-Transit Cold Treatment Pilot program.
-The Port joined the program December 1, 2017 – becoming the first South Atlantic port to implement both phases.
+Wilmington is also a member of both Phase One and Phase Two of the U.S. Department of Agriculture’s Southeast In-Transit Cold Treatment Pilot program, enabling us to serve the North Carolina grocery sector with a host of logistical and economic advantages.
 In addition, a partnership with USA InvestCo brings to North Carolina Ports one of the only on-terminal cold storage facilities on the United States East Coast.